ncbi/elastic-blast-docs/docs/source/issues.rst

 Too many jobs leads to a failed execution
 -----------------------------------------

-If the ElasticBLAST configuration leads to too many (e.g.: over 5,000) kubernetes jobs created, ElasticBLAST will disconnect from the cluster and it will be deleted without producing results.
+ElasticBLAST divides query sequences into batches and searches them in parallel.
+The `batch-len` parameter controls the size of a single batch.
+If the ElasticBLAST configuration leads to more than 5,000 query batches kubernetes jobs created, ElasticBLAST will disconnect from the cluster and it will be deleted without producing results.